SitePen/dgrid/README.md

     * `element`: the row's DOM element
 * `on(event, listener)`: Basic event listener functionality;
   simply delegates to the top-level DOM element of the List, using standard `dojo/on` behavior.
-* `renderArray(array, beforeNode)`: This can be called to render an array.
-  The `beforeNode` parameter can be used to render at a specific place in the List.
+* `renderArray(array, beforeNode, options)`: This can be called to render an array directly into the list.
+The `beforeNode` parameter can be used to render at a specific point in the list.
+Note that when using store-backed components, this is called automatically.
-* `renderRow(value, options)`: This method can be overridden to provide custom rendering logic for rows.
+* `renderRow(item, options)`: This method can be overridden to provide custom rendering logic for rows.
 (The Grid module, introduced next, actually overrides this method.)
 * `removeRow(rowElement, justCleanup)`: This method can be extended/aspected to